Connective tissue: Fibrous types

 Fiber types found in the extracellular matrix are collagen fibers, elastic fibers, and reticular fibers.

-Ground substance is a clear, colorless, and viscous fluid containing glycosaminoglycans and proteoglycans allowing fixation of Collagen fibers in intercellular spaces.
+Ground substance is a clear, colorless, and viscous fluid containing glycosaminoglycans and proteoglycans allowing fixation of collagen fibers in intercellular spaces.
 Examples of non-fibrous connective tissue include adipose tissue (fat) and blood.
 Adipose tissue gives "mechanical cushioning" to the body, among other functions.
 Although there is no dense collagen network in adipose tissue, groups of adipose cells are kept together by collagen fibers and collagen sheets in order to keep fat tissue under compression in place (for example, the sole of the foot).
-Both the ground substance and proteins (fibers) create the matrix for connective tissue.
+Both the ground substance and proteins create the matrix for connective tissue.

 Type I collagen is present in many forms of connective tissue, and makes up about 25% of the total protein content of the mammalian body.

 Function

 Connective tissue has a wide variety of functions that depend on the types of cells and the different classes of fibers involved.

 Loose and dense irregular connective tissue, formed mainly by fibroblasts and collagen fibers, have an important role in providing a medium for oxygen and nutrients to diffuse from capillaries to cells, and carbon dioxide and waste substances to diffuse from cells back into circulation.
 They also allow organs to resist stretching and tearing forces.

 Dense regular connective tissue, which forms organized structures, is a major functional component of tendons, ligaments and aponeuroses, and is also found in highly specialized organs such as the cornea.
-Elastic fibers, made from elastin and fibrillin, also provide resistance to stretch forces.
-They are found in the walls of large blood vessels and in certain ligaments, particularly in the ligamenta flava.

-In hematopoietic and lymphatic tissues, reticular fibers made by reticular cells provide the stroma—or structural support—for the parenchyma—or functional part—of the organ.

-Mesenchyme is a type of connective tissue found in developing organs of embryos that is capable of differentiation into all types of mature connective tissue.
+Mesenchyme is a type of connective tissue found in the developing organs of an embryo that is capable of differentiation into all types of mature connective tissue.
 Another type of relatively undifferentiated connective tissue is the mucous connective tissue known as Wharton's jelly, found inside the umbilical cord.
+This tissue is no longer present after birth, leaving only scattered mesenchymal cells throughout the body.

 Various types of specialized tissues and cells are classified under the spectrum of connective tissue, and are as diverse as brown and white adipose tissue, blood, cartilage and bone.
-Cells of the immune system, such as macrophages, mast cells, plasma cells and eosinophils are found scattered in loose connective tissue, providing the ground for starting inflammatory and immune responses upon the detection of antigens.
+Cells of the immune system—such as macrophages, mast cells, plasma cells, and eosinophils—are found scattered in loose connective tissue, providing the ground for starting inflammatory and immune responses upon the detection of antigens.